githubnext/gpt4-with-calc/docs/report.md

 ## Appendix: Highly preliminary evaluation notes

-NOTE: Evaluation is currently being done using Javascript codegen.
+> NOTE: Evaluation is currently being done using Javascript codegen.
 We will be looking into Python codegen and other options.

-The emphasis here is on "calculation" not "math" or "algebra" - we want to reliably perform the simpler, purely calculational end of mathematical reasoning.
-This means detecting and emitting the calculational subset of reasoning and executing it with 100% accuracy - especially the kind that may easily be present in large quantities in chat discussion about large texts.
-The financial document comparisons above being good examples.
-Another aim is to not to try to perform any other kind of reasoning.
-In this setting, calculations may involve a considerable amount of data processing and reduction.

-We want to make sure that the numbers computed are correct - even if the calculation itself is not strictly the right calculation to be doing.
-Ideally the presence of the calculation code and results will not greatly disturb the other reasoning or textual emit going on.

-Because of this, we put a huge caveat on any evaluation: much of the work on math and GPT-4 attempts to improve its more advanced mathematical capabilities, e.g. for algebra, geometry, problem solving, is mostly based on word problems, and the typical evaluation problem sets are oriented in this way.
+A caveat on any comparative evaluation: this work is about calculation, not math.
+Much of the work on math and GPT-4 attempts to improve its more advanced mathematical capabilities, e.g. for algebra, geometry, problem solving, is mostly based on word problems, and the typical evaluation problem sets are oriented in this way.
 This is understandable for LLM-based research - why would be use an LLM to try to add "16.84812 + 19.29039" let alone to evaluate trigonometric functions?
 However in real-life chat people will try to do exactly these kinds of problems: there is a strong user expectation that they can throw in any calculation and the chat will get it right, or else refuse to answer.

 ### Raw Numeric Calculation

 (TBD)

-> It's easy to construct quite realistic problem sets where the technique described here takes a 100% failure rate to a 0% failure rate - for example just take a corpus where every question involving a large-number or non-trivial-function (e.g. trigonometric or exponential) calculation, and with GPT-4 all will fail.
+> NOTE: It's easy to construct quite realistic problem sets where the technique described here takes a 100% failure rate to a 0% failure rate - for example just take a corpus where every question involving a large-number or non-trivial-function (e.g. trigonometric or exponential) calculation, and with GPT-4 all will fail.

 ### Raw Financial Calculation